-A native Costa Rican who goes back several times a year, Irene arranges trips to her homeland—as well as to the neighboring nations of Panama, El Salvador, and Nicaragua—that marry sophisticated luxury and ecological sensitivity.
+A native Costa Rican who goes back several times a year, Irene masterminds trips to her homeland—as well as to the neighboring nations of Panama, El Salvador, and Nicaragua—that marry sophisticated luxury and ecological sensitivity.
 She knows which high-design jungle lodges, stylish beach resorts, and adventure outfitters truly prioritize not just comfort but a commitment to preserving the culture and environment.
-Together with her husband, Richard Edwards—GreenSpot co-founder and a well-regarded expert on ecotourism—Irene is always eager to arrange meaningful one-on-one experiences with the locals.
+Irene is always eager to arrange meaningful one-on-one experiences with the locals.
 (You might even get invited to her mother’s home for a lesson in how to make tortillas by hand.)
-Irene’s warm demeanor ensures that she’ll get to know you well during the planning process, so she can whip up special touches like an unexpected upgrade or a birthday surprise.
-Irene was also included in Perrin’s People, Wendy’s award-winning list of top travel specialists, which was published annually in Condé Nast Traveler magazine from 2000 to 2013.
+And her warm demeanor ensures that she’ll get to know you well during the planning process, so she can whip up special touches like an unexpected upgrade or a birthday surprise.

 Where to Stay and Eat

 Best bang-for-your-buck hotel

 The Sunset Ranchos at La Paloma Lodge on the Osa Peninsula are stand-alone bungalows that enjoy panoramic Pacific views from their jungle perch.
 With only seven bungalows and four rooms, this property combines an off-the-beaten-path location in the middle of a lush rainforest with personalized service and attention to detail.
 This is the kind of place where you’ll want to keep your binoculars tucked away when you’re not using them, in case an overly friendly monkey decides to reach through the window and give them a try.
 The two-story cabins have beds and baths on each floor and a layout that allows families or friends to comfortably share one unit, holding down trip costs while preserving privacy at one of the most upscale jungle lodges anywhere.
 From here you can also do day trips to Corcovado National Park and Caño Island Biological Reserve.